MohamedSallam1234/scam/README.md

 ## Configuration
 - **Thresholds for Detection**: The thresholds for CPU, memory, and I/O are configured within `sca_detection_service.py`.
 You can tune these thresholds based on the system's baseline performance.

-## Known Limitations
-- **Simplified Detection**: The current threshold-based detection may not handle sophisticated Spectre attacks involving subtle variations in CPU activity.
-- **Limited Metrics**: Without hardware-level counters, SCAM relies on software metrics, which may be less precise.

 ## Future Enhancements
 - **Machine Learning-Based Detection**: Replace the threshold-based approach with an ML-based model for more accurate detection.